MasonMuhlestein/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    -in sessions we use cookies to authenticate a user, these are automatically provided and hold less data.
+With json web tokens we use tokens that can hold more data but these also assist in authenticating a user.
+These tokens are strings that are separated by the header, payload and signature.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    -bcrypt allows us to hash a password which saves the data to the database.
+It gives you the ability to hash it however many times you would like.
+This adds to the security of bcrypt which is why it is a commonly used method.
+It also gives us the ability to verify a user's password in order for a user to login, once the password has been created.
 3. How are unit tests different from integration and end-to-end testing?
+    -Unit testing is an isolated test that tests one unit or part of a website.
+Integration and end to end testing deal with multiple parts of software or a website and how they interact with each other.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    -Test driven development leads with the tests rather than the code.
+After the test has been developed we would then switch to coding the test we had just written.
+It changes the way we write because normally many developers would start by coding and then add tests later.
+With test driven development we begin with what is normally thought to be the end of a project and allows for cleaner code.
+It is also considered best practice.